Jefimenko Made Easy: Electromagnetic Fields through Retardation

 This solution, when added to the advanced integral, gives us the retarded integral.

 We shall think about the physical meaning of this solution.
-It describes a field, infinitesimally small at the distance of infinity, whose time-varying ripples, or waves, propagate inwards with light speed c, toward where ${\mathbf Z}$ could have been.
+It describes a field, infinitesimally small at infinity, whose time-varying ripples, or waves, propagate inward with light speed c, toward where ${\mathbf Z}$ could have been.
 The waves are not absorbed by ${\mathbf Z}$ because it is missing.
-They propagate through where ${\mathbf Z}$ could have been, and then propagate outwards, toward infinity just like the waves generated by ${\mathbf Z}$, had ${\mathbf Z}$ existed.
+They propagate through where ${\mathbf Z}$ could have been, and then propagate outward, toward infinity as if the waves are generated by ${\mathbf Z}$, had ${\mathbf Z}$ existed.

-Of cause, there are other solutions of the homogeneous equation Eq. (\ref{eqn:homo}) if spherical symmetry is not required (e.g., a plane wave).
+Of cause, there are other solutions of the homogeneous equation Eq. (\ref{eqn:homo}) if spherical symmetry is not required or the wave does not vanish at infinity. (e.g., a plane wave).
 These solutions, when superposed with the particular solutions, give us other particular solutions.